joakim/kay/README.md

 #### Cell types

-- **Basic** cells have closure, implicitly return themselves only
+- **Basic** cells have closure, support receptors, and always return themselves
-- **Block** cells do not have closure, implicitly return themselves only
+- **Method** cells have closure, support receptors, and can return values
-- **Method** cells have closure, can explicitly return values, implicitly if inlined
+- **Block** cells do not have closure, can not have receptors, and always return themselves

+All cell types are first-class reference types passed by value.

 <br/>